helenrgeorge/helenrgeorge/README.md

 - 👀 I’m interested in full stack web development
 - 🌱 I’m know html, css, python, C#, and javascript
 - 💞️ I’m looking to collaborate on web development projects
-- 📫 You can reach me on twitter @helenintech

 <!---
 helenrgeorge/helenrgeorge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.